scikit-image Code of Conduct¶

 scikit-image adopts the SciPy code of conduct.

-This code of conduct applies to all spaces managed by the scikit-image project, including all public and private mailing lists, issue trackers, wikis, blogs, Twitter, and any other communication channel used by our community.
+This code of conduct applies to all spaces managed by the scikit-image project, including all public and private forums, issue trackers, wikis, blogs, Twitter, and any other communication channel used by our community.
 The scikit-image project does not organise in-person events, however events related to our community should have a code of conduct similar in spirit to this one.

 This code of conduct should be honored by everyone who participates in the scikit-image community formally or informally, or claims any affiliation with the project, in any project-related activities and especially when representing the project, in any role.